Rufshod/Statistical_Analysis_Alexander_Andersson/Lab/cars_assignment.md

 I got an email from a new client named Swedcar.
-They manufucture and refurbish fuel efficient motors for repair shops.
+They manufacture and refurbish fuel efficient motors for repair shops.

-The email states that they would like to present a analysis to their customer (Stures bil AB) in order to sell their new fuel efficient motors.
+The email states that they would like to present an analysis to their customer (Stures bil AB) in order to sell their new fuel efficient motors.

 They want me to make the data set more appealing and make it more readable for a European demographic.

-The email also mentions Stures Car AB seems a bit stuck in the past so I'll have to make sure to have confident statistics to make Swedcars selling points stronger.
+The email also mentions Stures Car AB seems a bit stuck in the past so I'll have to make sure to be confident in my findings to make Swedcars selling points stronger.

 ```py